zesk/build/docs/tools/self.md

 - `--local localPackageDirectory` - Optional.
 Directory.
 Directory of an existing installation to mock behavior for testing.
 - `--url url` - Optional.
 URL.
 URL of a tar.gz. file.
 Download source code from here.
 - `--user headerText` - Optional.
 String.
 Add `username:password` to remote request.
 - `--header headerText` - Optional.
 String.
-Add one or more headers to the remote request.
+Add one or more fetchArguments to the remote request.
 - `--version-function urlFunction` - Optional.
 Function.
 Function to compare live version to local version.
 Exits 0 if they match.
 Output version text if you want.
 - `--url-function urlFunction` - Optional.
 Function.
 Function to return the URL to download.
 - `--check-function checkFunction` - Optional.
 Function.
 Function to check the installation and output the version number or package name.